FLU AND COVID VACCINES - CHILDREN AGED 12 - 15

 Extended Access Clinic

 Do you work late?
 Do you find it difficult to attend the surgery during normal surgery hours?
 If so we are pleased to be able to offer you our Extended Access Clinic.
-Please ask at reception for our Monday, alternate Thursday and alternate Saturday morning opening hours.
+Please ask at reception for our Monday evening and Thursday morning opening hours.

 Out of Hours